 What can make your writing original and worth reading?
 Your point of view concerning the subject matter.
 By expressing your vision on the topic in the essay introduction, you offer the audience to analyze and compare their beliefs with yours.
 So, don’t be afraid to discuss the issue from your perspective.
 That’s where your thesis statement must shine.

-A thesis is the central message of the essay and the pivotal feature of the introductory paragraph — the essence of all the ideas you want to develop.
+The thesis is the foundation upon which the entire essay is based and the pivotal feature of the introductory paragraph — the essence of all the ideas you want to develop.
 But again, the length requirements won’t allow you to make it a few paragraphs long.

 Here are the features of a relevant thesis statement: